James Outman Player Props: Dodgers vs. Cardinals

-On Saturday, James Outman (.295 on-base percentage in past 10 games, 72 points below season-long percentage) and the Los Angeles Dodgers play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:10 PM ET.
+James Outman -- with an on-base percentage of .310 in his past 10 games, 61 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the St. Louis Cardinals, with Jake Woodford on the mound, on April 30 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Cardinals.
+He had two hits (going 2-for-3) in his last appearance against the Cardinals.

 James Outman Game Info & Props vs. the Cardinals